‘Can’t we teleport?’

 It was cleaner than she expected.

-The room was emptier than it had ever been.
-Even at two in the morning, three in the morning, four in the morning, there had been people there – some asleep, some wide awake as If it was the middle of the afternoon, life, however muted, had always been in the room.
+The group room was emptier than it had ever been.
+Even at two in the morning, three in the morning, four in the morning, there had been people there – some asleep, some wide awake as if it was the middle of the afternoon.
+Life, however muted, had always been in the room.
 Now it was empty except for her, the girl that should have died, the coward in the wardrobe.

 She stuffed the cookie into her mouth and slowly sucked on it, feeling it turn to mush in her mouth as she sat at the chair that had been hers.
 She slowly spun on the chair, calculating how many times she’d need to spin to turn back time enough to undo the situation.